We're early. Here's what's true about WorkstyleIQ today, what we're building toward, and what's available now for your security and privacy team.

 The sensor only initiates outbound connections to our cloud.
 Nothing listens on the endpoint.

-Each tenant's data is encrypted with a tenant-specific key.
+Pseudonymous identifiers are encrypted with a per-tenant key.
 One tenant's key cannot decrypt another tenant's data, even if the underlying storage were exposed.

 The sensor connects to AWS IoT Core over MQTT 5 on a TLS-encrypted WebSocket (port 443) authenticated with AWS SigV4.
 TLS 1.2+, TLS 1.3 supported.